ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 - Once your hosted zone has been created, open it to view details and copy the name servers supplied by AWS.
 - Copy each name server and replace those already in our domain name with these new ones.

-## Import the Hosted Zone Resource into Terraform Configuration
+## Retrieve the Details of the Hosted Zone Resource into Terraform Configuration

-To import our hosted zone resource we will create a new module in the `Module` directory called `route53`.
+To add details of our hosted zone resource  to terraform we will create a new module in the `Module` directory called `route53`.

 #### `Modules/route53/main.tf`